AgnosticUI/agnosticui/site/docs/docs/setup.md

 ### Svelte

-To use the agnostic-svelte package in your project do the following:
+To use the `agnostic-svelte` package in your project do the following:

 <div class="mbe16"></div>

-- **Step 1:** Import the global AgnosticUI CSS (it contains AgnosticUI's CSS custom properties)
+- **Step 1:** Import AgnosticUI's common CSS

 ```html
 <script>